martyroque/nucleux/README.md

 export default UserStore;
 ```

-With this, `shouldMakeRequest` will watch both `isAuth` and `isConnected` atom and derive a single `boolean` atom as a result.
-This derived atom can be used as a regular store value anywhere in our app.
+With this, `shouldMakeRequest` will watch both the `isAuth` and `isConnected` atoms and derive a single boolean result.
+This derived atom can be used anywhere in your app:

 ```javascript
 import React, { useEffect } from 'react';